nkolban/duktape-esp32/docs/classes.md

 transmissions and are expected to come over sockets.
 This class parses that data.

 We create a new instance of an HTTPParser passing in the type of parsing requested and a handler to be invoked as the parsing progresses.
-The instance of an HTTPParser is a stream writer and we write in HTTP protocol data arriving over the network as it arrives.
-The type of the parser can be one of:
+The instance object returned from creating a new instance an HTTPParser is a stream writer and we write in HTTP protocol data arriving over the network as it arrives.
+When we create a parser instance we supply the type of the parser can be one of:

 * `HTTPParser.REQUEST` - We are parsing an HTTP request.
 * `HTTPParser.RESPONSE` - We are parsing an HTTP response.

 The handler is passed a stream reader from which the parsed HTTP protocol can be obtained.
 Any data passed will to the reader will be just the content of any payload for a POST or PUT request.
 Status and headers will not be presented in the data stream.

 The stream object has properties added to it:

 For a request:
-* method - The HTTP method in the request (eg. `GET`, `POST`, etc).
+* `method` - The HTTP method in the request (eg. `GET`, `POST`, etc).
-* path - The local URL path (eg. "/" or "/dir/myfile.html").
+* `path` - The local URL path (eg. "/" or "/dir/myfile.html").
-* headers - An object with name/value pairs for each of the headers received.
+* `headers` - An object with name/value pairs for each of the headers received.

 For a response:
-* status - The HTTP status code (eg. 200).
+* `status` - The HTTP status code (eg. 200).
-* headers  - An object with name/value pairs for each of the headers received.
+* `headers`  - An object with name/value pairs for each of the headers received.

 To be clear, when we create an instance of an HTTPParser, we must pass in a callback function with the signature: